 Through expertise, networks and market insight, we grow the movement for game-changing protein innovations — like plant-based and clean meat — across the Asia Pacific, for the good of people and planet.

-For 8 years Thomas has worked on environmental, animal welfare, health and global development projects across 5 continents, from conserving rainforests in Borneo to helping alleviate poverty in Cambodia, even documenting climate change in the Arctic with IMAX.
-Recognising there was a common link between all of these issues, Thomas founded Food Frontier to create a healthier, more sustainable food system by accelerating groundbreaking meat alternatives to animal agriculture.
+For 8 years Thomas has led environmental, animal welfare, health and global development projects across 5 continents, from driving global campaigns to protect rainforest in Borneo to helping alleviate poverty in Cambodia, even documenting climate change in the Arctic with IMAX.
+Upon realising the major contribution of large scale meat production across all of these important fields, Thomas founded Food Frontier to grow the development and consumption of protein innovations that are vastly better for people and the planet.
 Thomas was named Young Australian of the Year (VIC) in 2015.

 For over 12 years, David has worked for the world's leading aerospace companies including Boeing and Airbus across Switzerland, Malaysia, Australia and Germany.
-As an aerospace engineer and previous business owner, David has a wealth of expertise in project and operations management, strategy development and manufacturing, which he is excited to bring to Food Frontier to help accelerate the growth of groundbreaking meat alternatives across the Asia Pacific.
+As an aerospace engineer and previous business owner, David has a wealth of expertise in project and operations management, strategy development and manufacturing, which he is excited to bring to Food Frontier to help accelerate the growth of plant-based and clean meat innovations across the Asia Pacific.

 Partner at Alpenrose Wealth Management Intl